Monday, October 28, 2024

 Buildings are leaning different ways.

 We stopped for a snack and coffee at a cafe.
 You should not go to a coffee shop.
 There you get cannabis.
 Cafes for us.
 We also had some street fries.
-Ordinary, unlike our experience with Belgium street fries.
+Ordinary, unlike our experience with street fries in Belgium.
 We then went back to our room for a nap and went to a grocery store for a light meal before our canal cruise.
 One little incident returning to our hotel.
 When we got on the tram to return my credit card would not work.
 The driver said go in the back.
 Or pay in the back.
 Or something.
 Didn't.
 You have to use your credit card to exit the tram also.
 I faked that getting off.
 May be an international criminal by now.
 At least I didn't get shot by cops as in NYC.

 We went on a canal cruise after dinner with other Vikings, drank way too much wine (again) and enjoyed the scenery and the guide/captain.
 There was a lot of traffic on the canals.